 Amount of data to be processed

 These parameters are read with the module sys.
 Data is loaded and read with the module pandas.
-Each of the axis is filtered with a median filter of width 11, using medfilt from module scipy.signal.
+Each of the three axes are filtered with a median filter of width 11, using medfilt from module scipy.signal.
 The measurement is windowed with a loop.
 For each window, SD and span between minimum and maximum is calculated.
 If these values are below the set thresholds, a line is fitted through the accelerometer data points of the window with the help of polyfit from the module numpy.
 The slope of the line should be near to zero.
 The value of 1e-07 was chosen as the threshold and if the absolute value of the slope was below that threshold, the window was classified as non-wear time.
 The data along with the results were plotted using module matplotlib and printed in the terminal, example in Figure 1.
 Upon trial, examination and previously set cut points, the window length was set to 30 minutes, which corresponds to 72000 data points.
-Shorter windows were more liable to classify windows of sleeping into non-wear time, where larger windows failed to detect short duration non-wear time.
+Shorter windows were more prone to classify time windows of sleeping as non-wear time, whereas larger windows failed to detect short duration of non-wear time.
 SD threshold was set to 0.002 g and minimum to maximum span threshold was set to 0.015 g.
 The last parameter left to be specified upon run time was set to a small amount of data for quick trial and examination and was later set to full 48 hours.
 To increase accuracy even further, a more detailed windowed examination was performed around the edges to better detect the borders of the blocks of non-wear time, and up to three windows of in between blocks of non-wear time were set as non-wear.
-Upon final inspection of the results and their plots, all visually apparent non-wear blocks were detected, with a few minor blocks that were liable to be sleeping only blocks, due the time of occurrence.
+Upon final inspection of the results and their plots, all visually apparent non-wear blocks were detected, with a few minor blocks that were likely to be sleeping blocks based on the time of occurrence.
 All together 12 out of 30 infants had non-wear time detected on the torso monitor, with an average of 8.6% of data being removed with minimum 1.2% and maximum 31.1%.
 One of the infants had also had the ankle monitor removed at the end of the 48 hour time period.
-The final blocks of non-wear time were removed from all measurements in the case of infants non-wear time and in mothers only in case of mothers non-wear time.
+The final blocks of non-wear time were removed from all measurements in the infants non-wear time and in mothers only in case of mothers non-wear time.
 The start and end timestamps of non-wear blocks were saved to enable validation against the diaries.

 Figure 1: The x, y and z axis are aligned vertically, while the infant torso, infant ankle and mother wrist monitors are aligned horizontally.
-The yellow color represents infant torso non-wear time, which is subsequently colored in the rest of the measurements and the black color represents mothers non-wear time, which is colored only in mothers measurement.
+The yellow color represents infant torso non-wear time, which is subsequently colored in the rest of the measurements and the black color represents mothers non-wear time, which is colored only in the maternal measurements.

 II Summary measure extraction